neu-se/CS4530-Spring-2025/Assignments/ip1/ip1.md

 ## Change Log

+- 1/7/2025: Added a note about updating the Node version in the GitHub Actions workflow. (`.github/workflows/main.yml`)
 - 1/6/2025: Added a note about a typo in the starter code comment for createUser (`server/controllers/user.controller.ts`)
 - 1/5/2025: Added a note about a typo in the starter code (`server/controllers/message.controller.ts` and `client/src/services/messageService.ts`)